Reynbow/reynbow.github.io/pages/diablo4nm.md

 <h1>Diablo 4 Nightmare Dungeon Calculator</h1>
 <div id="diablo4nm" class="container">
   <p>This calculator helps you to determine the Tier Level and Enemy Level in the Diablo 4 <br>Nightmare Dungeon based on your character level.
 Given that the optimal farming<br>method for exp is to kill enemies that are 3 levels above you.<br>Pushing higher will grant greater EXP, but take longer to clear, making it less optimal.<br>Though if you can keep up speed it is better to push higher.
 This should be the minimum.<br><br>Keep in mind that this calculation is for World Tier 4.
-If you are still doing World Tier 3, you will need to do one Tier higher than the result below.<br><br></p>
+If you are still doing World Tier 3,<br>you will need to do one Tier higher than the result below.<br><br></p>

   <div class="output-section">
     <label for="inputNum">Character Level</label>